Dunpaul/alx-system_engineering-devops/0x00-shell_basics/README.md

 - prints the absolute path name of the current working directoy

 ## 1-listit
 - Dipallys the contentlist of your current directory

+##2-bring_me_home
+- changes the working directory to tehe user's home directory